tiff-xwang/egg_consumption/README.md

-# egg_consumption
+# Where do people get their coffee?
- An exploration of families' egg consumption level in relation to poverty income ratio.
+ An exploration of coffee sources from the What We Eat in America (WWEIA) survey.